pashford/zfswiki/wiki/Workflow.md

    * Merge the PR (Link)
    * Delete the Branch (Link)

-There are also a few *abnormal* workflow steps that occur from time to timeL
+There are also a few *abnormal* workflow steps that occur from time to time:

 * Close a Pull Request (Link)
 * Adding Large Features (Link)